cfech/spring-security/README.md

 # Section 12 Implementing OAuth2 Using Spring Security #
-- using a separate app for this section only
+- using a separate app for this section only - ./12_section/springsecOAUTH2GitHub

 ## 111 Registering Client Details With Github ##
 - will use Github as OAuth2 ```Auth Server```

-- spring boot app will be the ```Client``` in this scenario,
+- the spring boot app will be the ```Client``` in this scenario

 - sign into github -> settings -> developer settings -> OAuth Apps -> Register New Application